Isode-Ltd/redblack-demo-device/README.md

 ## Device
-This repository contains a go program (called 'web_device') which emulates an isode radio.
-Just like an actual radio, the web_device has control and status parameters.
-The control parameters could be modified using a Red-Black server, where as the status parameters could be modified directly on the device using a web interface.
+This repository contains a go program (called 'isode-device-web-manager') that manages isode radio dummy devices.
+Just like an actual isode radio, the dummy web radio device has control and status parameters.
+The control parameters could be modified using a Red-Black server, where as the status parameters could be modified directly on the device using a web interface provided by the isode-device-web-manager.

 **Example** :
-If you are running this web_device named as [radiotest] on a localhost, then the device parameters could be viewed on URL : http://localhost:8082/view/radiotest
+If you are running the isode-device-web-manager on a localhost, it can create a dummy isode radio devices (example radiotest) by accessing the URL : http://localhost:8082/view/radiotest

-The device status paramters could be modified on URL : http://localhost:8082/edit/radiotest
+The status paramters of the dummy isode radio device (ex: radiotest) could be modified on URL : http://localhost:8082/edit/radiotest

-**Note** : The name of the example web_device [radiotest] is same as the device configured in Red-Black.
+**Note** : The name of the example isode dummy radio device (radiotest) is same as the device name configured in Red-Black.

 ## Driver
-For operating the web_device i.e isode radio (ex: radiotest) and modifying its parameters, the Red-Black server interfaces with a driver which sends commands to the web_device and receives the status of various device parameters before sending it to the Red-Black server.
+For operating the dummy radio web device (ex: radiotest) and modifying its parameters, the Red-Black server communicates with a driver which sends commands to the isode-device-web-manager and receives the status of various device parameters before sending it to the Red-Black server.

-### Compiling the Golang based web_device
+### Compiling the Golang based isode-device-web-manager

 Install Go (1.16)
 ```